McFarland Clinic

 According to the American Academy of Ophthalmology, a number of recent studies have shown that some popular toy types are commonly associated with childhood eye injuries.
 These include air guns other toys that shoot projectiles, high-powered lasers, and sports equipment.

-"The most important thing in considering children's gifts and eye safety is parental supervision," says Dr. Linda Lehman, an ophthalmologist at McFarland Eye Center.
+"The most important thing in considering children's gifts and eye safety is parental supervision," says Dr. Tracy Kangas, an ophthalmologist at McFarland Eye Center.
 "Children can have active imaginations, and a toy that seems safe can turn into a weapon or projectile which can cause harm."

 Safety Tips for Preventing and Treating Eye Injuries from Toys